fpco/ide-backend/README.md

      * New functionality: support for boot files (#155, #157).

-     * New functionality: support C files, both through the API (where ide-backend-server compiles the .c files into .o files and dynamically loads/unloads these object files) and in executable generation (#122).
+     * New functionality: support C files (and .h files), both through the API (where ide-backend-server compiles the .c files into .o files and dynamically loads/unloads these object files) and in executable generation (#122).

      * New functionality: specify (as the first argument of buildExe) additional arguments for ghc when building executables (#159).

      * Bugfix: setting ghc options is now stateless.
 We still have

            configStaticOpts :: [String]

        as before, which can be used for things like package options, but changed

            updateGhcOptions :: Maybe [String] -> IdeSessionUpdate